Brewing Beer with Deep Norwegian Roots

 As a child, Torkjel spent time in Bygland, where his family originates.
 Though raised in Kristiansand, both his parents and extended family hail from Setesdal.

 One example: the beer "Skjoldmøyslaget".
 The story goes like this: The Shield-Maidens once roamed the western highlands of Setesdal.
 By Reiårsfossen, with a view of Austad Church, they would often sit and play their horns.
-One particular Sunday, during a church service, their enchanting music reached the ears of the congregation.
-Drawn by the melodies, people poured out of the church, followed swiftly by the priest.
-From the churchyard, the priest placed a curse on the Shield-Maidens, turning them to stone.
-Their legacy lives on in the tune many still play today, called "The Shield-Maiden’s Tune" (Skjoldmøyslaget).
-Pretty cool, or what?
+One particular Sunday, during a church service, their enchanting music reached the congregation, causing people to lose focus on the sermon.
+The local priest, enraged, cursed them, turning them into stone.
+To this day, along the ridge above Reiårsfossen, you can see a row of rocks that resemble women standing in a line.

--It’s been so rewarding to spotlight Setesdal culture and revive nearly forgotten dialect words.
-Now they’re part of common knowledge again—not just locally but beyond Setesdal.
+– It's been so rewarding to spotlight Setesdal culture and revive nearly forgotten dialect words.
+Now they're part of common knowledge again—not just locally but beyond Setesdal.

 Norway's Only Sake Producer